Pica For Toy Zeppelins

 This maxim I made preposes the content of Birds With Vertigo.
 Every greasy paunch needs its slap of ritual basting, and it serves as more than a catastrophic warning of the doom-filled grotesquery ahead.
 It sets the stage for an exploration of despair, survival, and faith in the midst of a fractured world.

-In Birds With Vertigo, despair is not merely a theme—it is the landscape from which all growth must emerge.
+In Birds With Vertigo, despair is not merely a theme.
+It is the landscape from which all growth must emerge.
 The grotesque, the absurd, and the fractured madness within the collection, from carnivalesque vignettes to verse scorning the demiurge, are not just reflections of suffering but invitations to confront and embrace it.

 Faith is the stomach to wade and stir.
 There is plenty ugly dredged up to contend.